in

 Four of a kind almost always should be split into two pairs if the other cards do not have a pair or high cards (e.g., an ace).
 We will not pay attention to rare cases of fours of a kind.

-Numerous attempts to simplify the complicated Pai Gow poker optimal strategy have been undertaken.
+Numerous attempts have been made to simplify the complex Pai Gow poker optimal strategy.
 The rules may consider unusual nuances (side bets, and so on).
 Discussions of some details are still common.
 Anyway, the differences in the efficiency of various versions are insignificant.

 If you follow the essential tips, the house edge will be reduced to approximately 2.7%.